Boadu123/ByteBites/README.md

 * **`api-gateway`**: Serves as the single entry point for all client requests.
 It handles routing requests to the appropriate microservices, performs load balancing, and can implement cross-cutting concerns like authentication and security.
 * **`auth-service`**: Manages user authentication and authorization.
 It handles user registration, login, and token generation/validation to secure access to other services.
 * **`restaurant-service`**: Manages all restaurant-related data, including restaurant details, food menus, and pricing.
-* **`order-service`**: Responsible for handling the entire order lifecycle, from creating new orders to tracking their status and managing order details.
+* **`order-service`**: Responsible for handling the entire order lifecycle, from creating new orders to track their status and managing order details.

 #### Services primarily communicate in two ways: